![]() |

 Erin Swerdfeger, SKCDC Zoologist

-As the SKCDC Zoologist, Erin manages information on Saskatchewan’s native wildlife species.
+As a SKCDC Zoologist, Erin manages information on Saskatchewan’s native wildlife species.
 She brings expertise on bats to the role through her MSc in Biology from the University of Regina, and a strong foundation in planning and impact assessment from her environmental consulting experience.
 Erin loves spending time outside in the many varied landscapes of Saskatchewan. |